thomstrub/SEI-Repo/work/w5/d4/oauth-lesson.md

 - The `key=value` pairs in `.env` are being attached to Node's `process.env` object on line 7 of **server.js**.

-- Then, on line 3 of **config/database.js**, the database is connecting to the value held by `process.env.DATABASE_URL`.

 > IMPORTANT:  All environment variables listed in `.env` will need to be set on the server after the app has been deployed.
 This will be covered when we walk-thru deployment next week.

-#### Hosted MongoDB

-- Instead of using a local MongoDB database, we are connecting to a MongoDB hosted in the cloud so that we can see each other's fun facts!

-- Early on in your project, you will want to use a hosted database as well - [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) is the goto cloud-based provider of MongoDB databases.

 - In the **students/index.ejs** view, the `<form action="/students" method="GET">` element submits a _search_ to the server.